DovetailSoftware/sdk-docs/docfx_project/articles/fcsdk-data-access.md

 ### Handling NULL Values

-In the Clarify™ system, most fields are non-NULLable.
+In the Clarify&trade; system, most fields are non-NULLable.
 There are a few exceptions, but non-null is generally the case.
 In the rare instances when NULL values must be dealt with, this section will cover how to use NULL values with ClarifyGeneric.

 It is important to understand that NULL is not the same thing as an empty string ('').
 The empty string is a non-null value which simply has no string data in it.
 If you attempt to use one for the other, it will fail.
-In Microsoft™ SQL Server™ and Sybase™, for example, (with a non-nullable field), an empty or populated string are the only two valid values.
+In Microsoft&trade; SQL Server&trade; and Sybase&trade;, for example, (with a non-nullable field), an empty or populated string are the only two valid values.
 The database will not allow a NULL value.

 There are four major circumstances in which NULL values will be a concern.
 The first is querying data, the second is testing for a NULL value in a field, the third is converting NULLs to empty strings, and the fourth is writing data.